tethysplatform/tethys/docs/tethys_portal/admin_pages.rst

 Tethys Quotas
 =============

-The link under the ``TETHYS QUOTAS`` heading can be used to manage resource quotas that exist for the Tethys Portal.
-Custom quotas can be created, but by default Tethys includes :ref:`tethys_quotas_user_admin` and :ref:`tethys_quotas_app_admin`.
+The link under the ``TETHYS QUOTAS`` heading can be used to manage resource quotas that have been loaded into the Tethys Portal.
+Custom quotas can be created (see :ref:`tethys_quotas_custom_quota`), but by default Tethys includes two quotas: :ref:`tethys_quotas_user_admin` and :ref:`tethys_quotas_app_admin`.

 .. _tethys_quotas_resource_quota:

 Resource Quotas
 ---------------

-``Resource Quotas`` describe all individual quotas of a particular type.
-They also establish defaults and declare the overall state of the quota (i.e. active/inactive).
-There are some editable options that can be managed within the settings page for each ``Resource Quota`` (see Figure 10).
+``Resource Quotas`` shows a list of all loaded quotas.
+By default, all quotas are disabled when they are first loaded.
+Use this page to enable and customize the quotas for your portal (see Figure 10).

-Editable fields explained:
+All quotas have the following fields that can be customized:

-* ``Default`` - default quota value
+* ``Default`` - Default quota value.
-* ``Help`` - help text to be displayed when quota is exceeded
+* ``Help`` - Help text to be displayed to users when a quota is exceeded.
-* ``Active`` - if enabled all quotas of this type will be enforced
+* ``Active`` - Enable to enforce this quota.
-* ``Impose default`` - if enabled and the value for a specific entity's quota is empty the default value will apply
+* ``Impose default`` -  When enabled the default quota will be used for users/apps that do not have a specific quota set.
+When disabled the quota will not be enforced on users/apps that do not have a specific quota set.

 .. figure:: ../images/tethys_portal/tethys_portal_rq_settings.png
     :width: 675px